honeyimholm/magic_mirror/README.md

-# magic_mirror
-Augmented Reality "Magic Mirror"
+# Augmented Reality "Magic Mirror"

 This project tracks the users head position to overlay a halo when the user smiles.
 Below we can see a demo of the basic premise: